Navy veteran grateful for new home, eager to repay costs to help others get same hand-up

 He is a man who has amassed a world of experiences and developed an eclectic bunch of interests.
 But there’s one thing he’s never experienced — having a decent home that also was affordable.

-The Fuller Center dedicated its 61st new home for Smith on Wednesday as its 2021 Millard Fuller Legacy Build project — one made possible by local volunteers and financial support, especially from the primary church partner in the project, First United Methodist Church of Shreveport.
+The Fuller Center of Northwest Louisiana dedicated its 61st new home for Smith on Wednesday as its 2021 Millard Fuller Legacy Build project — one made possible by local volunteers and financial support, especially from the primary church partner in the project, First United Methodist Church of Shreveport.

 “It’s not a handout — this is the best opportunity I’ve had to own something that’s affordable without having to pay a whole lot of ridiculous interest,” Smith said.
 Fuller Center for Housing homeowners repay building costs with no interest charged and no profit made into a local fund to help others in their community get the very same hand-up.